caumente/AUDIT/docs/Getting_started/getting_started.md

 - `features_path`: Defines the root path where the feature extraction results are saved.
 - `metrics_path`: Defines the root path where the metric extraction results are saved.
 - `raw_datasets`: Specifies paths to directories containing the raw MRI datasets.
-Each key represents a dataset name (e.g., BraTS2020, UCSF), and the value is the file path to the respective dataset folder.
+Each key represents a dataset name (e.g., BraTS, UCSF), and the value is the file path to the respective dataset folder.
 - `features`: Specifies paths to CSV files where the extracted feature information is saved for each dataset.
 Each key represents a dataset name, and the value is the file path to the corresponding feature extraction CSV file.
 - `metrics`: Specifies paths to CSV files where metric extraction information is saved for each dataset.
 Similar to the features section, each key represents a dataset name, and the value is the path to the corresponding metrics CSV file.
 - `predictions`: Specifies the paths for model predictions for different datasets.
-Each dataset name (e.g., BraTS2024_SSA) maps to a dictionary containing model names (e.g., nnUnet, SegResNet) as keys, and the file paths to their respective segmentation predictions as values.
+Each dataset name (e.g., BraTS_SSA) maps to a dictionary containing model names (e.g., nnUnet, SegResNet) as keys, and the file paths to their respective segmentation predictions as values.

 ```json